nitinparasa/LSRE-Nitin-Parasa/Completions/Articles.md

 **IVA:**

 Internal Value Analysis (IVA) unlike the GAP or CVA is mainly used for checking if the product is in line with the strategies of the company along with several criteria like money, time, etc. taken into account.

+###Reflections:

+All the answers for the seminar questions are available from the articles given for the full-text reading.
+GAP analysis was briefly described by Tony Gorschek & Davis in their paper “Requirements Engineering.
+In search of dependent variables.”
+Using this information detailed information has been extracted from other sources available online.
+In the case of tools available for continuous integration none of the paper highlight about this.
+Information for this had to be gathered online from different websites.
+Two articles from seminar 2 were helpful in gathering information about Technical Product Management and Roadmapping.
+Brinkkemper, Weerd and Regnell have made good contribution in this field of market driven requirements engineering and different techniques involved in this.
+Other articles include the Requirements Abstraction Model which is written in the at the most detailed level explaining its readers about the problems companies face while collecting requirements and then assessing them and further grouping them or placing them at different levels of abstractions.
+Another article by Jaochim Karlsson about another technique used for MDRE namely the Cost Value approach is another detail article running through each and every concept involved for the classification of the requirements.

 #Seminar 2: